agilepathway/label-checker/README.md

 ## Allow failure mode

-You can set the label checker to not fail the build, even when a label check succeeds, and then use an [`if` condition](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsif) in a subsequent step or job to conditionally do something or not.
+You can set the label checker to not fail the build, even when a label check fails, and then use an [`if` condition](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsif) in a subsequent step or job to conditionally do something or not.
 For example: check if a pull request has a `preview` label